Disturbia (score)

 Disturbia: Original Motion Picture Score is a score to the film of the same name directed by D. J. Caruso.
-It is composed by Geoff Zanelli, conducted by Bruce Fowler and produced by Skip Williamson.
+It is composed by Geoff Zanelli, conducted by Bruce Fowler, performed by the Hollywood Studio Symphony and produced by Skip Williamson.
 It was released on July 10, 2007 in the United States and Canada by Lakeshore Records.

 Reception

 Disturbia: Original Motion Picture Score received generally mixed reviews from most music critics.
 A review in AllMusic wrote: "For his score to the 2007 surprise hit thriller Disturbia, composer Geoff Zanelli created moody, nuanced orchestral pieces that both heighten the film's drama and reveal a delicate sensitivity.
 With its elegant and evocative tracks, this album marks Zanelli as a promising film-score composer, and works as an excellent counterpoint to the eclectic, pop-oriented Disturbia soundtrack."

 Cap Stewart of Tracksounds.com gave the score a mixed-to-negative review, he wrote: "The film's primary motif, appropriately laced with sinisterness, opens the album and sets the listener in the proper mood.
 Unfortunately, he doesn't stay there long.
 Beginning with "Fishing", Zanelli introduces some material designed to portray the more lighthearted side of suburban life.
 It's not bad music, per se, but it doesn't meld well with the overall tone of the storyline.
 Adding to this problem is the utilization of a pop/rock sound during other moments on the album.
 It's almost as if Zanelli is trying to combine the tone of The 'Burbs with Friday the 13th—but it just doesn't work.
 If he had focused more attention on developing the sinister side of the score, it might have provided for a more effective listening experience.

 Aside from the few functional motifs that crop up here and there, not much else is worth mentioning.
 The listener will encounter several sudden bursts of orchestral noise, hinting at the horror/slasher elements of the film.
 The final track, "The Basement Graveyard," offers a poor climax to the album, ending with a whimper and leaving the listener wondering, "Is that it?"
 In the end, Geoff Zanelli's Disturbia is a disturbing listen-in more bad ways than good.